 "When you're the head coach and the play caller, it's all in one.
 Over my career, I have not second-guessed my play calling.
 You always look at the execution or whether the player was in a position to execute it.
 So when the lines are sometimes not clear relative to play calling and head coach, you always come back to…'Did we do enough to make sure that play could get executed?'"

-that Kelly’s well-publicized list of 47 special circumstances, and/or the staff’s “48-hour meeting” prior to each contest might have included a standard method for handling down, distance, clock and scoreboard situations.
+I surmised Sunday that Kelly's well-publicized list of 47 special circumstances, and/or the staff's "48-hour meeting" prior to each contest might have included a standard method for handling down, distance, clock and scoreboard situations.

 That's not the case.